jekyllgrim/ZScript_Basics/10_Virtual_functions.md

 It's called by the actor whenever it takes damage.

-- **inflictor** - The actor pointer dealing the damage.
+- `inflictor` - The pointer to the actor that deals the damage.
 Missiles are used here, with their owners being the *source*.
-- **source** - The actor pointer which claims responsibility for the damage, responsible for causing infighting.
+- `source` - The pointer to the actor which claims responsibility for the damage, responsible for causing infighting.
-- **damage** - The amount of damage to deal out.
+- `damage` - The amount of damage to deal out.
-- **mod** - The 'means of death', or the damagetype.
+- `mod` - The 'means of death', or the damagetype.

 (See the rest [on ZDoom wiki](https://zdoom.org/wiki/ZScript_virtual_functions#Actor))

 The function is called on actors when they would receive damage (but before it's actually dealt).
 It gets a bunch of information, including the pointers to actors that deal the damage, and the raw damage value (as `damage`) before it's modified by various resistances.

 When the base `DamageMobj()` is called, it'll *deal* the damage.
-(As with other virtual functions, if you override it, then to call the *base* function you need to call `super.DamageMobj`).
+You can override `DamageMobj()` on an actor to change the behavior of how they receive damage.

 Apart from dealing damage, it also *returns* an integer number: normally it should be the same as the amount of damage dealt.